Whistleblower News & Articles

-As Bob Thomas’ Health Care Fraud and Abuse seminar at Boston University Law School moves along this fall, one of the more interesting questions students are examining is how the ever-useful federal False Claims Act (and its state analogs) can be used to create liability – treble damage liability no less – for violations of other laws, such as the Anti-Kickback Statute, Stark statute, and the Food Drug and Cosmetic Act.
-How does the False Claims Act bootstrap these other laws and turn into civil damage liability violations of other laws, including criminal laws?
+How does the False Claims Act bootstrap other theories of liability and turn into civil damages, violations of other statutes, including criminal laws?
+As Bob Thomas’ Health Care Fraud and Abuse seminar at Boston University Law School moves along this fall, one of the more interesting questions students are examining is how the ever-useful federal False Claims Act (and its state analogs) can be used to create liability – treble damage liability no less – for violations of other laws, such as the Anti-Kickback Statute, Stark Statute, and the Food Drug and Cosmetic Act.
 The question is key to understanding health care enforcement strategies.

 The answer in a nutshell is in the definition of a “false or fraudulent claim.”

-The False Claims Act, codified at 31 U.S.C.
-Sec.
-3729 et seq., provides a civil remedy to the federal government against persons or entities who submit false or fraudulent claims to the government for payment (or who conspire to do so or cause others to do so).
+The False Claims Act, codified at 31 U.S.C. § 3729 et seq., provides a civil remedy to the federal government against persons or entities who submit false or fraudulent claims to the government for payment (or who conspire to do so or cause others to do so).
 But there can be many ways in which claims can be false or fraudulent; indeed, the number of ways is limited only by the human imagination for gaming the system.
-In an easy case, if a doctor submits a claim to Medicare for a service he or she did not perform, the claim is false and should not have been paid, and the doctor is liable for up to three times the value of the claim and a penalty of $11,000.
+In an easy case, if a doctor submits a claim to Medicare for a service he or she did not perform, the claim is false and should not have been paid, and the doctor is liable for up to three times the value of the claim and a False Claims Act Penalty of up tp $23,330.

 There are, however, many more subtle forms of false or fraudulent claims still reachable under the False Claims Act.
 As the B.U. seminar has explored, if pharmaceutical companies market their drugs “off label,” i.e., beyond the approved indication, such marketing can cause resulting prescription claims submitted by doctors to be considered false or fraudulent.
 Similarly, when a service is rendered to a patient by a doctor whose actions are motivated by kickbacks or by a pattern of self-referrals, the resulting claim can be considered false or fraudulent as well, by having been tainted by underlying violations of the Anti-Kickback Statute or the Stark law.
 In some of these scenarios, the civil False Claims Act complaint will actually allege a violation of criminal law as grounds for civil liability.